A Classification Theorem for Steady Euler Flows: Structure of the Set of Critical Points

-Since $\mathcal{C}(\psi)$ contains curves, $\Omega$ must be partitioned by the level set $\{\nabla\psi=0\}$ (this follows from the above discussion and Proposition \ref{structure of nodal set}).
-In particular, we can find at least one curve of critical points that is either a closed loop in $\Omega$ or starts and ends at $\partial\Omega.$ Let $\Gamma$ be one such curve with the property that the area it encloses contains no curves of critical points.
+Since $\mathcal{C}(\psi)$ contains curves, $\Omega$ must be partitioned by the level set $\{\nabla\psi=0\}$ (this follows from the above discussions and Proposition \ref{structure of nodal set}).
+In particular, we can find at least one curve of critical points that is either a closed loop in $\Omega$ or starts and ends at $\partial\Omega$.
+Note that in the case where the curve starts and ends at $\partial\Omega$, it must touch the boundary at two points (the two points could be the same).
+Together with a boundary portion between these two points, the curve would still enclose a closed simply connected region.
+Now, let $\Gamma$ be a curve with the property that the region it encloses (possibly with the aid of a portion of the boundary) contains no curves of critical points.
 Let us call this enclosed domain $\Omega_{\Gamma},$ which is necessarily simply connected.

-All of the analysis below will be restricted to $\Omega_{\Gamma}.$ Since $\Omega_{\Gamma}$ only contains isolated critical points of $\psi,$ we have that for some continuous function $F.$ By subtracting a constant, we may also assume that
+All of the analysis below will be restricted to $\Omega_{\Gamma}.$ Since the critical points of $\psi,$ contained in $\Omega_{\Gamma}$ must be isolated, we have that for some continuous function $F$.
+By subtracting a constant, we may also assume that